okamiraner/test/description.md

 To obtain an access token, send a [POST /api/1/device](#tag/Authentication/operation/register_device) request with a secret provided with the decanter on a physical medium.

-The workflow of authentication is given of the sequence diagram below.
+The workflow of authentication is given in the sequence diagram below.

 ```mermaid
 %%{init: {'theme': 'base', 'themeVariables': { 'activationBorderColor': 'black', 'primaryColor': 'white', 'primaryBorderColor': 'black', 'background': 'white'}}}%%